Nevfidan Kadın

-Nevfidan Kadın (نوفدان قادین; "chalice of light" and "young seedling"; 4 January 1793 – 27 December 1855) was a consort of Sultan Mahmud II of the Ottoman Empire.
+Haciye Pertevpiyale Nevfidan Kadın (حاجیه پرتوپیاله نوفدان قادین 4 January 1793 – 27 December 1855) was a consort of Sultan Mahmud II of the Ottoman Empire.

 Life

 Her origin is unknown, but the consorts of the Ottoman sultans were by custom normally concubines of Christian origin, who came to the Ottoman Imperial harem via the Ottoman slave trade, and converted to Islam and given a slave name after their arrival.

 She was the BaşKadin (First Consort) of Ottoman Sultan Mahmud II after the death of the first two.
 She was already Mahmud's concubine when he was still a Şehzade, and on 4 February 1809, six months after Mahmud acceded to the throne she gave birth to Fatma Sultan, Mahmud II's first child.
 Her birth, the first in the imperial dynasty after 19 years and just six months after her father acceded to the throne, caused a scandal, as it meant she must have been conceived when Mahmud was still Şehzade and confined to the Kafes, which was forbidden at the time.
-The princess died on August 5, 1809.
+The princess died on 5 August 1809.

 On 30 April 1810, she gave birth to a second daughter, also named Fatma Sultan, who died on 7 May 1825.
 On 17 June 1813, she gave birth to Şehzade Osman and his twin Emine Sultan; the prince died on 10 April 1814 and the princess in July 1814.
 On 7 January 1815, she gave birth to Emine Sultan, but the princess died on 25 September 1816.
 The children of Nevfidan Kadın all died young, and in 1830, after the death of Adile Sultan's mother Zernigar Kadin, Adile was entrusted to the care of Nevfidan Kadın.

-After his death, she asked the new sultan, Abdülmecid II, for permission to go on Hajj.
-She was the second consort of Sultan Mahmud to go on pilgrimage to Mecca.
-She returned to Istanbul in 1842 was thus known by the title Hacıye.
-She had a seal commissioned made for the occasion: "His Heavenly Majesty Sultan Mahmud, Her Highness Haciye Nevfîdan Baş Kadın”.
+After his death, she asked the new sultan, Abdülmecid I, for permission to go on Hajj.
+She was the second consort of Sultan Mahmud to go on pilgrimage to Mecca, returning to Istanbul in 1842.
+She was thus known by the title Hacıye.
+She had a seal commissioned for the occasion: "His Heavenly Majesty Sultan Mahmud, Her Highness Haciye Nevfîdan Baş Kadın”.

 In 1845, Adile married Damat Mehmed Ali Pasha, who had been serving as an advisor in the Imperial Arsenal.
 After the wedding, Adile went to live at Neşatâbat Palace, which was allocated to her in Fındıklı, Rize.

 Sultan Abdülaziz, Abdülmecid's half-brother and his heir, named one of his ships the Pertevpiyale in her honor.

 Nevfidan Kadın was very pious and a philanthropist, and built foundations for the poor in Mecca and Medina.